-USERRA makeup amounts to a pension plan.
-If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for a prior year(s) under the Uniformed Services

-Employment and Reemployment Rights Act of 1994 (USERRA), report the prior year contributions separately in box 12.
+Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan.
+If an employee returned to your employment after military service and certain makeup amounts were contributed to a pension plan for a prior year(s) under the USERRA, report the prior year contributions separately in box 12.
 See the TIP above Code D on page 12.
 You also may report certain makeup amounts in box 14.
-See Box 14-Other on page 13.
+See Box 14-Other on page 14.

-Instead of reporting in box 12 (or box 14), vou mav choose to provide a separate statement to your employee showing USERRA makeup contributions.
-The statement must identify the type of plan, the year(s) to which the contributions relate, and the amount contributed for each vear.
+Instead of reporting in box 12 (or box 14), you may choose to provide a separate statement to your employee showing USERRA makeup contributions.
+The statement must identify the type of plan, the year(s) to which the contributions relate, and the amount contributed for each year.